cavo789/blog/blog/2023/12/21/docker-quarto/index.md

 ![Your PDF file](./images/pdf_version.png)

-:::tip Hide non essential information's
+:::tip Hide non-essential information
 Add the `--log-level warning` CLI argument to Quarto to ask him to show only warning (and error) messages.
-Non essential output will be hidden and you'll keep a clean console.
+Non-essential output will be hidden and you'll keep a clean console.
 The new command to use is thus `docker run -it --rm -v ${PWD}:/input -w /input -u $(id -u):$(id -g) cavo789/quarto quarto render test.md --to pdf --log-level warning`
 :::

 ### Using Quarto and generate a HTML file